d-morrison/IntroStatActivities/_book/02-A03-sampling.md

 ### Terminology review

-In this week's activity, we will examine different types of sampling bias and study designs, confounding variables, and how to determine the scope of inference for a study.
+In today's activity, we will examine unbiased and biased methods of sampling.
 Some terms covered in this activity are:

 * Random sample